Revlimid

 Never use Revlimid if you are pregnant.
 Even one dose of lenalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.

-Use birth control to prevent pregnancy, whether you are a man or a woman.
-For women: Use two forms of birth control beginning 4 weeks before you start taking Revlimid and ending 4 weeks after you stop taking it.
-For men: Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after your treatment ends.
+For women: Use two forms of birth control, beginning 4 weeks before you start taking Revlimid and ending 4 weeks after you stop taking it.
+See the ‘Before taking this medicine’ section for more information.

 Revlimid may cause blood clots.
 Stop using this medicine and call your doctor at once if you have symptoms such as sudden numbness, severe headache, problems with vision or speech, chest pain, shortness of breath, coughing up blood, or swelling in your arm or leg.

 Revlimid can lower blood cells that help your body fight infections and help your blood to clot.
-Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).
+Call your doctor if you have unusual bruising or bleeding or signs of infection (fever, chills, body aches).
 You will need frequent blood tests while you are taking Revlimid.

 Before taking this medicine